 Identify the hazards

-2. Watch out for electrical cables, sharp corners and other potential hazards too.
+- Watch out for electrical cables, sharp corners and other potential hazards while you’re down there.

-3. Once you have moved harmful items up and out of reach for little ones, the next step is to think about the items you can’t move.
-Flat-screen TV’s, bookshelves, floor and table lamps, drawer units and cupboards all pose a threat to small children once they start moving.
+- Once you have moved harmful items up and out of reach for little ones, the next step is to think about the items you can’t move.
+Flat-screen TVs, bookshelves, floor and table lamps, drawer units and cupboards all pose a threat to small children once they start moving

 Pay close attention to your kitchen